 At the end of the tenancy, an agreement needs to be made about how the bond will be refunded.

-At the end of the tenancy, the bond will be refunded to the tenant in full unless the landlord makes a claim against the money.
+A bond covers any breaches to the lease agreement caused by the tenant while the property is leased to them.
+At the end of the tenancy, the bond will be refunded to the tenant in full unless you make a claim against the money.

-Landlords and property managers can often make a claim against the bond for:
+Landlords can often make a claim against the bond for:

-- damage to the property caused by the tenant or their guests (NOTE: landlords cannot claim for fair wear and tear)
+- damage to the property caused by the tenant or their guests (fair wear and tear excepted)